Three years on from the NSL: Lord Patten addresses Hong Kongers at Parliamentary event hosted by Catherine West MP

 On 28 June, Hong Kong Watch Patron Catherine West MP hosted a reception in Parliament to mark the 26th anniversary of the handover of Hong Kong and the third anniversary of the implementation of the National Security Law.
 The event welcomed over 100 participants, including 14 Parliamentarians from both Houses, who have been supporting human rights in Hong Kong.
 We were also joined by international friends, including diplomats, human rights advocates, media and members of the All-Party Parliamentary Group on Hong Kong.

-Catherine West MP, Shadow Minister for Asia, welcomed guests at this event to mark the anniversary of the handover and the National Security Law, and drew attention to the plight of Hong Kong’s political prisoners.
+Catherine West MP, Shadow Minister for Asia and the Pacific, welcomed guests at this event to mark the anniversary of the handover and the National Security Law, and drew attention to the plight of Hong Kong’s political prisoners.

 Lord Patten of Barnes, Hong Kong Watch Patron and the last Governor of Hong Kong, opened his speech by reflecting on the life of Michael Sze, Secretary for Constitutional Affairs and Secretary for the Civil Service while he was the Governor.
 He described Michael Sze as an example of those in public service who stood up to the pressure from the United Front with honesty and integrity.
 He said: